 If they are so perfect and superior, why are they not used by all humanity most of the time?
 Try giving a farmer, a factory worker or a camper just a kermambit and see how long that idea lasts before they trade out for a straight blade.
 Give a carpet layer a kerambit and he will quickly resort back to his carpet knife.
 Many, if not most, of the big name kerambit twirlers have never been in the military.
-They just don't know that a military knife in the field must be very versatile and able to perform many everyday chores as well as possible fighting.
+They just don't know that a military knife in the field must be very versatile and able to perform many everyday chores, as well as possible fighting.
 (And by using them, I mean predominantly use them.
 I am sure in my incoming hate mail over this, someone will name a special circumstance where someone drops his regular straight knife and reaches for a curvy hook knife to catch an oddball body, fish or animal or autopsy part.)

 And needless to add, take a guy with a straight, blade knife in a saber grip versus a guy with kerambit and let them duel.
 Who do you think has the advantage?
 Spar it out.
-Take two Dijon Superflys and spar this straight vs. curved, combo out.
+Take two Superflys and spar this straight vs. curved kerambit.
 I can tell you from doing that for decades and organizing/ref experience that the saber grip straight blade has the advantage.
 Not that dueling is the end-all knife encounter, a final judge, oh no, but dueling can and does happen.
-And listen to this – this is telling – even the Dijons still teach and use a lot of straight knives too.
+And listen to this – this is telling – even the Superflies still teach and use a whole lot of straight knives too.
 Most teach more straight knife than curved knife.
 Why bother?
 If the Kerambit was God's gift for knife work?
-Wouldn't they give up on straight blade material?
+Wouldn't they give up on straight blade material all together?

 But they look cool, so Klingon and purty!
 And Dijon Juan Superfly is soooo cool with his flow drills on youtube!

-Spinning.
+Back to Spinning the Kerambit.
 The ring in the handle alone does not a kerambit make.
 I have seen some folks calling a straight knife with a ring in the handle a kerambit, just because of the ring.
-No. It has to be a curved blade.
+No. It has to have a curved blade to be one.
 Now, to what degree of a curve, I can’t precisely say.
 I think you know one when you see one.
-The ring is for retention and spinning.
+The ring is for mostly for retention and…spinning.
 On spinning, another dubious kermanbit characteristic- the Kermabit sellers page says,